EPecherkin/lightspeed_1/README.md

 - We store just one value in 8 bits.
 We can compress that.

-## 7. Table v2 `[256][256][256][64]byte`
+## 5. Radix tree

 - Read IPs in blocks in a routine
-- Represent IP as `[4]byte`, where each byte is a segment
+- Represent IP as `[10]byte`, where each item is a digit of uint32 representation
 - Use buffered channel to send IPs
-- Store IPs at a table of `[256][256][256][32]byte`
+- Store ips at a tree of `Node { digits []byte, children []*Node }`
-- For the last byte, mod 32 to get target index, use binary operations to set it
 - Count insertions

 Performance on 1GB IPs:

+- 937 seconds, 7 GB Ram.
+Another bad idea.
+Well, no point to optimize RAM usage then

+## 4. Prefix tree using segment as a node

+- Read IPs in blocks in a routine
+- Represent IP as `4[byte]`, where each item is a segment
+- Use buffered channel to send IPs
+- Store ips at a tree of `Node { children map[byte]*Node }`
+- Count insertions

+Performance on 1GB IPs:

+- another bad idea

+## 3. Map of map of map of map

+- Read IPs in blocks in a routine
+- Represent IP as `4[byte]`, where each item is a segment
+- Use buffered channel to send IPs
+- Store ips at `map[byte]map[byte]map[byte]map[byte]bool`
+- Sum lens

+Performance:

+- that was a bad idea

+## 2. Naive with hash instead of string

+- Read IPs in blocks in a routine
+- Use buffered channel to send IPs
+- Store as uint32 at `map[uin32]bool`
-- 16 seconds
+- Get len
-- ALWAYS 4GB Ram

-Pros:
+Performance on 1GB IPs:

+- 26 seconds, 1.5GB RAM

+Performance on 3GB IPs:

+- 211 seconds, about 6 GB

+## 1. Naive and blunt

+- Read IPs in blocks
+- Use iterator to process IP one by one
+- Store as strings at `map[string]bool`
-- Quick
+- Get len
-- Uses the same amount of memory(4GB) despite the size of the file

-Cons:

-- Uses the same amount of memory(4GB) despite the size of the file
+Performance on 1GB IPs:

+- 113 seconds, 6.7GB RAM.
+Bad as expected

-## 8. Theoretical solution on how to do the same but use less memory
+## Bonus.
+Theoretical solution on how to solve the task if we have less than 512MB RAM

 - Read IPs in 100MB blocks
-- Given that each character in a string is 2 bytes, we can represent any IP with with just a 2 characters "ab"
+- Given that each character in a string is 2 bytes, we can represent any IP with with just 2 characters "ab"
+- Use `buffer [50*1024*1024]uint16` (50 MB) to store IPs, store it's actual len at `blen`
+- Insert IPs into buffer.
+Use binary search to find a place for insertion, `memcpy(pos+2, pos, blen)` block
+- Whenever buffer is full - flush to disk with name like `aazz-uuid`, where `aa` is the first IP in the buffer and `zz` is the last one

+IP lookup process:

+- convert IP to 2 uint16 (example: `er` )
+- check if IP is in buffer already (binary search)
+- look for files on disk that has the range of IPs that could include the IP (example: `er` fits into range of `aazz` and `bfur`, but not `vfgh`)
+- binary search the file (don't have to load it in memory)
+- not found on disk - add to buffer
+- buffer full - flush to disk, add `uuid` to avoid collisions
+- `count-uniq-IPs = total-files-size / 4 + blen / 2`

+Possibility for improvements:

+- Use goroutines to search for IP in multiple files in parallel
+- If we expect memory to be highly fragmented - we can divide in-memory buffer to a smaller chunks